ankit-jha/commands/README.md

 n              - repeat forward search
 N              - repeat backward
 *              - search for word currently under cursor

+#Copy To Clipboard

+You should yank the text to the * or + registers:

+gg "*y G

+Explanation:

+    gg
+        gets the cursor to the first character of the file "*y
+        Starts a yank command to the register * from the first line, until...
+    G
+        go the end of the file

 # Git Commands